rajashekarusa/MDTest/Documentation/Microsoft.SharePoint.Client.BrandingExtensions.27a51e60.md

 # BrandingExtensions.DeployPageLayout Method
- Can be used to deploy page layouts to master page gallery. <remarks>Should be only used with root web of site collection where publishing features are enabled.</remarks>
+ Can be used to deploy page layouts to master page gallery. &lt;remarks&gt;Should be only used with root web of site collection where publishing features are enabled.&lt;/remarks&gt;

 **Namespace:** [Microsoft.SharePoint.Client](Microsoft.SharePoint.Client.md)
 **Assembly:** OfficeDevPnP.Core.dll